 Justice Thomas maps own course, at wheel of his 40-foot bus

 Thomas is the only justice with a second home on wheels.
-And while it’s not clear how he’s using it during the court’s break, he still might be the envy of his colleagues during this pandemic-limited summer.
+And while it’s unclear how he’s using it during the court’s break, he still might be the envy of his colleagues during this pandemic-limited summer.

 The 72-year-old Thomas has the KOA discount card and a bunch of others for older Americans, he said in a conversation with businessman and philanthropist David Rubinstein at the Supreme Court in 2019.
 “The senior citizens have looked out for themselves.
 You get every possible discount you could get,” he said.